 - The closing costs associated with refinancing could possibly outweigh the benefits of a particular refinance scenario.

-- Refinancing at a lower rate is good, but if you lengthen the term of the loan, the impact on your home equity may be minimal or negligible.
+- Refinancing at a lower rate is good, but if you lengthen the terms of the loan, the impact on your home equity may be minimal or negligible.

 If you feel financially secure, have stability of income and closed your mortgage more than 2 years ago, it would be a great time to speak with a licensed loan officer at CrossCountry Mortgage, Inc. Together, you can see if there is a better mortgage product available for you.
 Fill out our Pre-Qualification Form and we’ll be in contact with you to evaluate your needs.